tanghui-cslt/community-detection/README.md

 ```

-Esatablishing mesh, and saving as .gml file.
+Establishing mesh and saving as .gml file.

 ####  Step3：